fynks/READEME-Starter/README.md

 <h1 align="center"> README Strater </h1>
   <p align="center"> A boilerplate for starting a readme<br>
 <sub>
-    Coded with 💙 by Aliglelo.
+    Coded with 💙 by Fynks.
   </sub>
 </p>